ccorcos/meteor-react-ionic/examples/animate/README.md

 lets just do nav stuff all just fades in and out on a navigation push/pop content slides as expected.

-Animator.pushTo('/')
-Animator.popTo('/')
-Animator.tabTo('/')

-create a middleware for FlowRouter as well.

 maintain scroll